Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 No response to your resume?

-Are you getting first interviews but not being moved forward to the next round?
+Getting first interviews but not being moved forward?

 You may not be coming across well or haven’t prepared with your answers and stories in advance.
 Winging it in interviews is very risky.